t0k1t00/FirstAid/README.md

 | `GuidanceModelId` | SAM parameter — Bedrock model ID | `amazon.nova-lite-v1:0` |
 | `AllowedOrigin` | SAM parameter — CORS allowed origin | `*` |

-> **Bedrock in ap-south-1:** Amazon Nova Lite is not available in-region for ap-south-1.
-Use the cross-region inference profile: set `GuidanceModelId` to `ap.amazon.nova-lite-v1:0` at deploy time:
+> **Bedrock in ap-south-1:** Amazon Nova Lite requires an inference profile for invocation in this region.
+The exact inference profile available to an AWS account may depend on regional and account configuration.
+Check the available profiles with:
+>
 > ```bash
-> sam deploy --parameter-overrides GuidanceModelId=ap.amazon.nova-lite-v1:0
+> aws bedrock list-inference-profiles --region ap-south-1
 > ```
+>
+> Configure `GuidanceModelId` with an inference profile that is available and permitted for the account.

 ---